 - Mix the flour, baking powder and salt.

 - Add the cold butter to the flour and knead through the flour until you have a slightly crumbly texture.
-It shouldn't be as crumbly as when making a fruit crumble, but it should look more crumbly than the flour did at the start.
+It shouldn't be as crumbly as when making a fruit crumble, a slightly coarse sand is what you could compare it to.

 - Mix in the sugar.